MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    > [!NOTE]
    > The camera inside the iOS Authenticator app doesn't support scanning a WebAuthn QR code.
 Make sure you use the system camera app.

-1. When ready, read the reminder on [My Security info](https://aka.ms/mysecurityinfo) that you must save the passkey in Authenticator, and tap **Next** to continue.
+1. When ready, read the reminder on [Security info](https://mysignins.microsoft.com/security-info) that you must save the passkey in Authenticator, and tap **Next** to continue.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/scan.png" alt-text="Screenshot that notifies user to save another way.":::